leodotnet/sentimentscope/README.md

 make <experiment>
 ```

-Note that the <experiment> refers to anyone of the following experiments
+Note that the "<experiment>" refers to anyone of the following experiments

 ```